robggarcia/dragRacer/README.md

-# dragRacer
+# Arduino Drag Racer by Rob Garcia
-A site dedicated to the design and build of an Arduino Drag Racer
+This site provides a detailed outline of the design process used for this Project.